Aquarius (Tinashe album): Critical reception

 Aquarius received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 80, based on 14 reviews.

-August Brown of the Los Angeles Times commented that the album "heralds an essential new voice, one that coheres 100 current ideas about women, sex, sadness and musical restlessness in one excellent album."
-John Kennedy of Billboard described the album as "a lustful listen that often centers on either coming together or breaking apart."
-Meaghan Garvey of Pitchfork wrote, "As [Tinashe has] shed the trappings of distinctly 2010s R&B for something less easily time-stamped, she's revealed a new and very telling set of inspirations, unmistakably the product of coming of age in the Y2K era of R&B, where Janet Jackson and Aaliyah gracefully countered choreography-happy, big-budget smashes with flashes of something darker and deeply personal."
-Andy Kellman of AllMusic remarked that "Tinashe's voice is almost always quiet and soft, yet her ability is considerable, and she packs a wide variety of approaches.
-Another indicator of potential here is that she is listed first as the co-writer of all but one of the songs."
+August Brown of the Los Angeles Times described the album as heralding "an essential new voice", and emphasized how the album brings together contemporary ideas about women, sex, sadness, and musical restlessness into a single, cohesive work.
+John Kennedy of Billboard described the album as "a lustful listen", noting that its songs frequently focus on themes of emotional union and separation.
+Meaghan Garvey of Pitchfork observed that as Tinashe moved away from the "distinctly 2010s R&B" sound, she revealed influences rooted in the Y2K era, drawing comparisons to artists such as Janet Jackson and Aaliyah, who balanced mainstream appeal with darker, more personal material.
+Andy Kellman of AllMusic remarked that although Tinashe's vocals are often "quiet and soft", her abilities remain considerable, pointing to her prominent role as a co-writer on nearly all of the album's tracks.

 At Rolling Stone, Julianne Escobedo Shepherd praised the album as "savvy" and "self-assured", stating, "Throughout, Tinashe's sweet soprano sets up a hazy mood that's easy to get lost in."
-Jabbari Weekes of Exclaim! called the album "solid" and concluded, "Although Aquarius may not rock the boat with innovation, it's more than confident in its stride, delivering an entertaining effort from the sultry singer."
-Steve Yates of Q noted that "Aquarius has its generic aspects—the creamy vocals, drifting tempos and woozy electronics—but Tinashe's voice is pure and malleable, her lyrics suggestive and assertive."
-Dean Van Nguyen of NME opined, "At 18 tracks, Aquarius may be overstuffed (the ambient interludes offer little) but it's an impressive statement that should elevate Tinashe far beyond the hype that has surrounded her mixtape releases so far."
-Despite criticizing Tinashe's "tendency to over-stuff her songs with lyrics that veer cringe-inducingly between being both super literal and super opaque", Aimee Cliff of Fact expressed that "Aquarius is quite a complicated and accomplished album in that it's amplified the potential of the mixtapes, making Tinashe into an unquestionable contender for real popstar status, without sacrificing the weirdo introspective soul that made them so special."
-In a mixed review, Slant Magazines Sal Cinquemani found Aquarius to be "remarkably consistent despite its myriad producers", but felt that "[t]oo much of the album [...] fails to live up to that standard", adding that Mike Will Made It's and Stargate's contributions "sound utterly generic when sandwiching more forward-minded tracks like 'Far Side of the Moon'".
+Jabbari Weekes of Exclaim! described the album as "solid", suggesting that while Aquarius does not significantly innovate, it moves with confidence and delivers an "entertaining effort" from the sultry singer.
+Writing for Q, Steve Yates noted that although the record contains some "generic aspects", including smooth vocals and drifting tempos, Tinashe's voice remains highly adaptable and her lyrics both "suggestive and assertive".
+Dean Van Nguyen of NME argued that despite its length and moments of excess, calling the 18-track album "overstuffed", Aquarius stands as an "impressive statement" that could elevate Tinashe beyond the expectations set by her earlier mixtapes.
+Aimee Cliff of Fact pointed to Tinashe's tendency to overcrowd songs with lyrics that swing between being overly literal and obscure, yet ultimately described the album as "complicated and accomplished", crediting it with expanding the promise of the mixtapes while positioning Tinashe as a serious pop contender without losing her introspective edge.
+In a mixed review, Slant Magazines Sal Cinquemani found the album "remarkably consistent" given its many producers, but felt that a substantial portion of the material failed to meet that standard.
+The author particularly criticized certain contributions for sounding "utterly generic" in contrast to more forward-thinking tracks.